havelessbemore/circle-ds/docs/README.md

 - `values(): IterableIterator<V>`: Returns an iterator for the values in the collection.

 - `[Symbol.iterator](): IterableIterator`: Returns an iterator of the values in the collection.
-If the collection is a map, returns an iterator of [key, value] pairs in the collection.
+If the collection is a map, returns an iterator of `[key, value]` pairs.

 ### [Deque](./docs/interfaces/Deque.md)

-`Deque` is a double-ended queue that combines the features of stacks and queues, allowing insertion and removal at both ends.

 #### Implementations